 1 in 10 (1.5 million) people suffer from endometriosis in the UK – a condition where tissue similar to the lining of the womb starts to grow in other places, such as the ovaries and fallopian tubes.

-Endometriosis is the second most common gynaecological condition in the UK but it still currently takes an average of eight years to get a diagnosis here.
+Endometriosis is a common condition in the UK but it still currently takes an average of eight years to get a diagnosis here.
 This is despite:

 - 58% of those diagnosed having visited GP over 10 times